clconlin/EMDocs/EMDocs/mtptrialguide.md

 3. When detected, the test will be marked as completed and a new alert will appear in the portal for the onboarded computer in approximately 2-10 minutes.

 #### Enabling WD Antivirus Protection and WD Exploit Guard
-Use PowerShell cmdlets to enable Windows Defender features:
+Use PowerShell cmdlets to enable Microsoft Defender features:
 1. Open an elevated command-line prompt on the computer and run the script:
    1. Go to Start and type **cmd**.
    2. Right-click **Command Prompt** and select **Run as administrator**.